Most of us are not trained designers. We might have great content ideas for our next email campaign, but don’t always know the best way to design it.

 Here is a color chart to help you get started.

-Beyond setting the mood of your email, color can be used to help draw the eye to certain content or make things easy to find.
+Beyond setting the mood of your email newsletter design, color can be used to help draw the eye to certain content or make things easy to find.
 One technique is to use highlighted blocks of color to make the content pop.
 By placing color around your text, your email becomes much easier to read.

 Finally, if you are choosing a color, it is a good idea to find a palette that matches.
 You want to make sure your colors are compatible so you don't distract readers.

 The right imagery can take your content to another level of engagement.
-Unlike text, pictures can communicate an idea or a story within seconds.
+Though using textsin the right typography can get your message across, pictures can communicate an idea or a story within seconds.
 Your images hold a lot of influence.

 The first job of the image is to grab the reader's attention.
 Select images that complement or even enhance your text.
 The reader is expecting to learn something specific based on the image.
 Make sure the messaging delivers on the image.